xpsi-group/xpsi/docs/source/overview.rst

-general let it be constituted by some union of data subsets :math:`\mathcal{D}=\cup_{i}\mathcal{D}_{i}`, such that :math:`\mathcal{D}_{i}\cap\mathcal{D}_{j}=\emptyset` for :math:`i\neq j`, and the subsets are statistically independent -- i.e., the joint sampling distribution conditional on the model is separable.
-We describe the stochastic generation of this data via observations -- with a model X-ray telescope -- of a *single* general relativistic compact model star (the *source*), whose exterior spacetime parameters we are interested in constraining (primarily for the purpose of dense matter study).
+general let it be constituted by some union of data subsets :math:`\mathcal{D}=\cup_{i}\mathcal{D}_{i}`, such that :math:`\mathcal{D}_{i}\cap\mathcal{D}_{j}=\emptyset` for :math:`i\neq j`, and the subsets are statistically independent---i.e., the joint sampling distribution conditional on the model is separable.
+We describe the stochastic generation of this data via observations---with a model X-ray telescope---of a *single* general relativistic compact model star (the *source*), whose exterior spacetime parameters we are interested in constraining (primarily for the purpose of dense matter study).
 Further, we assume that the data subsets